RSLCPP -- Deterministic Simulations Using ROS 2: Methodology

 \subsection{Achieving Deterministic Callback Execution}

 To achieve reproducible simulation results in a generic \ros{} system, all callbacks must be executed in a defined order with precise timing.
 Since this is challenging in an asynchronous multi-process system like \ros{}, our approach first aggregates all nodes into a single process by utilizing node composition.
 We require all simulation components to reside within this single process, isolated from external communication.
-This simplifies scheduling, as all callbacks run within a single thread.
-Further, node composition enables using efficient zero-copy intra-process communication~\cite{macenski2023ImpactROS2}.
+This simplifies scheduling, as all callbacks run within a single thread, and enables efficient zero-copy intra-process communication~\cite{macenski2023ImpactROS2}.
+While single-process composition is fundamental to our approach, it has drawbacks such as precluding fault isolation typical in real-world deployments.
+However, these constraints are generally acceptable in the context of simulation and testing.

 To establish deterministic execution, we implement a custom event loop, as illustrated in Fig.~\ref{fig:method_overview}.
 Within this event loop, we utilize the \rclcpp{} events executor first introduced in \ros{} Jazzy.
-This executor processes callbacks in a defined first-in-first-out manner~\cite{teper2024BridgingGapROS2}.
+This executor processes callbacks in a defined first-in-first-out manner~\cite{teper2024BridgingGapROS2, teper2025ReconcilingROS2}.

 To become independent of computation times, we configure all nodes to run in simulation time.
 We advance simulation time only after the executor has finished executing all ready entities.
 This includes both time-triggered callbacks (e.g., timers) and successive data-triggered callbacks (e.g., subscriptions, services, clients).
 However, this scheme requires that the system eventually becomes idle if time is not advanced.
-Consequently, loops of data-triggered callbacks would stop time from advancing, since they would continuously trigger each other without ever reaching an idle state.
-Nonetheless, this limitation rarely affects real-world robotic systems, which commonly rely on periodic control and sensor loops.
+Consequently, an endless cycle of instantaneous data-triggered callbacks prevents the executor from ever becoming idle, halting the progression of simulation time.
+Nonetheless, this limitation rarely affects real-world robotic systems, as they commonly rely on periodic control and sensor loops.
+Furthermore, the delay mechanism described below can mitigate this issue.

 Since the entire simulation runs in a single thread, a blocking callback (e.g., waiting for a service response) will halt the entire simulation.
 While this requires careful implementation of callbacks, it significantly simplifies debugging, as a breakpoint in any callback effectively pauses the entire system state.
 To achieve maximum efficiency, we advance simulation time adaptively to the next time-triggered callback, effectively creating a discrete-event simulation~\cite{robinson2004Simulationpracticemodel}.